changla-pass

 The ideal time to visit Changla Pass is from May to October, when the roads are mostly clear and the weather is relatively pleasant for high-altitude travel.

-Changla Pass weather during these months ranges from 5°C to 15°C, with occasional chilly winds.
-Snow is still visible around the pass even in summer, making it a scenic spot for travellers.
+Changla Pass temperature during these months ranges from 5°C to 15°C, with chilly winds blowing occasionally, with snow still visible around the pass even in summer.
+This makes Chang La Pass a scenic spot for travellers on their Ladakh trip.

 During winters (November to March), the pass becomes extremely cold with temperatures dropping to -20°C or below, and heavy snowfall often leads to road closures.
 It's best to avoid winter travel unless you're part of a specialised expedition or have local guidance.

-Always check Changla Pass weather updates before planning your trip, especially during early spring or late autumn, as conditions can change quickly.
+Always check Changla Pass weather updates and the best time to visit Ladakh before planning your trip, especially during early spring or late autumn, as conditions can change quickly.

 How to Reach Changla Pass in Leh Ladakh